qiutuleng/vue-router-modern/README.md

   router.get('/user/:userId', UserDetailComponent); // It is not a sub-route of the user.
 });
-// The routes like this of official definition:
+// The routes like this of vue-router official definition:
 // [
 //   {path: '/user', component: UserComponent},
 //   {path: '/user/:userId', component: UserDetailComponent},